aqeelikh/TodoList/README.md

 # TodoList
 A simple todo list

-> Todo List app allows users to organize thier tasks, and track which task is done.
+> Todo List app allows users to organize their tasks, and track which task is done.